-Tongue and groove means that each piece has a tongue side and a groove side.
+Tongue and groove means that each piece has a protruding tongue side and a receiving groove side.

-The tongue and the groove each run the entire length of the piece.
-One tongue fits snugly into the groove of the adjoining board.
+The tongue and the groove each run the entire perimeter of the piece, all four sides.
+One tongue fits firmly into the groove of the adjoining board.
 The purpose is to control vertical movement between adjoining boards.
 Horizontal movement is still allowed to a small degree and, in fact, is a desirable quality, since wood flooring will expand and contract.

 Tongue and Groove's Cousin Lock and Fold